Jump to Topic

 Pregnancy is the time period in which a woman carries a fetus inside of her uterus.
 It usually lasts about 40 weeks – just over nine months – and is divided into three trimesters.

 Pregnancy occurs when a man’s sperm penetrates a woman’s egg, the egg travels through the fallopian tube to the uterus and it implants itself in the uterine wall.
 The fertilized egg, called a zygote, is made up of a cluster of cells that form the fetus and the placenta.
 The placenta is an organ that develops during pregnancy to provide nutrients and oxygen to the fetus while it grows.

-A woman usually knows she is pregnant when she misses a period or multiple periods.
-However, missing a period does not always mean a woman is pregnant, and women experience other symptoms of pregnancy before missing a period.
-Some women experience multiple symptoms and some don’t experience any.
+A woman usually knows she is pregnant when she misses a period, or multiple periods.
+However, missing a period does not always mean a woman is pregnant, and women often experience other symptoms of pregnancy before missing a period.
+But while some women experience multiple symptoms, others don’t experience any.

 Women should talk to their doctor if they notice any of these signs, because they may be symptoms of other medical conditions.
 Many women use a home pregnancy test before calling their doctor.
 The tests do not require a prescription and are very accurate.